sibbr/web-theme/README.md

 You should not reuse this project as is but instead copy and change it to apply you own styling to some Canadensys web applications.

-Warning: this feature is not yet used in our current web applications.
+This library is currently used by our [canadensys-explorer](https://github.com/Canadensys/canadensys-explorer) project.

 ### Usage
 This component should be used as a WAR Overlay.